SiebeLeDe/pyfrag_plot/docs/config.rst

 The Config File
 ================

 Essential is to supply a config file for plotting PyFrag data so that you can tailor make the plots to your liking.
-The config file is a .ini file and can be copied from the default  Config_.
+The config file is a .ini file and can be copied from the default ConfigFile_.
 Here is the current config file used in the PyFrag Plotter package:

 .. literalinclude:: ../pyfrag_plotter/config/config.ini